RuFuRu/Antique-Store/README.md

 # Antique-Store
-A website of an Antique Store , built with React
+An Antique Store website, built with React , Typescript and Sass